Samia (musician): 2020: The Baby

 Finnerty released a new song in April 2020 titled "Is There Something in the Movies?"
 In June 2020, Finnerty announced her debut studio album alongside a new song titled "Fit n Full".
 Two more songs from the album, "Big Wheel" and "Stellate," were released together in July 2020, preceding the release of "Triptych" in August 2020.
 Finnerty released her debut studio album The Baby to positive reviews on August 28, 2020.
 The first track on the album, "Pool", begins with the last voicemail Finnerty's grandmother left before dying, where she is singing a Lebanese lullaby.
-Finnerty described the concept of the album as "emotionally accepting that I need people" and that "I am the baby".
+Finnerty described the concept of the album as "I am the baby".

 Later in 2021 she would release The Baby Reimagined, a collection of covers and remixes of songs from her debut album by artists including Briston Maroney, Anjimile, Charlie Hickey, Field Medic, Christian Lee Hutson, Bartees Strange, and more.

 Finnerty appeared briefly in the comedy drama film Let Them All Talk (2020).